lyokha/ngx-export-tools-extra/README.md

 cookies.
 Notice that we are not using any Haskell declarations from module *NgxExport.Tools.EDE* while still need to import this to access the three handlers from the Nginx configuration.
-This situation is quite valid though not usual to *ghc*, and to make it keep silence, an explicitly empty import list was added at the end of the import stanza.
+This situation is quite valid though not usual to *ghc*, and to make it keep silence, an explicit empty import list was added at the end of the import stanza.

 ###### File *nginx.conf*